irvirr4444/Inventari/frontend/README.md

 - Dashboard layout is viewport-locked with internal scrolling in the products table.
 - Modal styles live under `.modal-overlay`, `.modal-content`, and `.transfer-modal`.
+- Confirm dialogs use `.modal-overlay-stacked` so they appear above other modals.
+- Success snackbars use `.snackbar.success` (green); modals use `.modal-close-btn` (×) instead of text “Mbyll”.
 - Action buttons use shared `.btn`, `.toggle-btn`, and `.table` classes from `index.css`.

 ---